vdaas/vald/docs/user/architecture.md

 #### Vald Meta Gateway

-The main responsibility of the Vald Meta Gateway is to process the Vald metadata and forwards the information to Vald Backup Gateway.
+The main responsibility of the Vald Meta Gateway is to process the Vald metadata and to forward the information to Vald Backup Gateway.

 It will perform the following action: